private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 + e_- - 2e_-·r_+ + r_+ - ½ = - ½
 ~~~

-Factoring allows this to be written as an expression with four terms, each with a component taken from the left (which we will label g) and a component from the right (which we will label h):
+Factoring allows this to be written as an expression with four terms, each with
+a component taken from the left and a component from
+the right.

 ~~~ pseudocode
 [-2x_-·y_-·(1 - 2e_-)] · [y_+·x_+·(1 - 2r_+)]